 When I first looked at Google Keep I blushed, taken aback by the beauty of its design.
 I felt a little guilty.
 I mean, Apple Notes worked just fine.
-It did want I wanted.
+It did what I wanted.
 It didn’t crash and flake out like Evernote.
 It was a solid partner.
 But when I looked at Google Keep I just got excited.
 It was something new, something that could maybe offer me more.
 I thought it could satisfy me in ways Apple Notes could not.

 Labels (on Keep) vs. Folders (Apple) Really Caught My Eye, so I started spending more time with Keep.